Ashton Nyte

-Ashton Nyte is a South African-born musician who is the frontman of the gothic rock band The Awakening.
-Nyte has released seven solo albums, in addition to eleven albums as The Awakening and several other projects and collaborations.
+Ashton Nyte is a South African-born singer, songwriter, producer and author, best known as the frontman of the alternative rock band The Awakening.
+Nyte has released eight solo albums and two books, in addition to twelve albums as The Awakening, as well as several other projects and collaborations.
 He is considered to be a pioneer of alternative music in South Africa, and has been described as "something of a musical genius" for his typical method of composing, playing and recording each instrument himself on most of his releases.
-Nyte is widely known in South Africa for his chart-topping cover of Simon and Garfunkel's "The Sound of Silence" and several other top singles.
+Nyte is widely known in South Africa for his chart-topping cover of Simon and Garfunkel's "The Sound of Silence", "Maree" and several other top singles.
 His signature style combines baritone vocals, garnering comparisons to David Bowie and Johnny Cash, with instrumentation that ranges from lyric-driven acoustic folk, to alternative rock, to post-punk and electronic music, as well as a penchant for the theatrical.
 Nyte has been based in the US since 2009.

 Early life

-Born Duane Fourie in Port Elizabeth in Apartheid-era South Africa, Nyte relocated frequently throughout his childhood until settling in Johannesburg as a teenager.
+Born in Port Elizabeth in South Africa, Nyte relocated frequently throughout his childhood until settling in Johannesburg as a teenager.
 Born into an Afrikaans and English-speaking family, he grew up in a bilingual environment and composed works in both languages.
-Due to South Africa's then-mandatory military service, upon completion of tertiary education, Nyte was faced with choosing either military service or university studies.
-Although his only career interest was music from an early age, Nyte completed his degree as an architect while singing in his first band, Martyr's Image.
-In 1995, Nyte formed The Awakening.
+Nyte completed his degree as an architect while singing in his first band, Martyr's Image and forming The Awakening in 1995.